saucelabs/sauce-docs/docs/test-fairy/sdk/adding-tf-sdk.md

 Be sure to check the device logs for any problems uploading files.
 Only file extensions .jpeg, .jpg, .png, .txt, and .sqlite are supported.

-To attach a file to a session, all you need to do is call the static instance method `attachFile` in the TestFairy class:
+To attach a file to a session, call the static instance method `attachFile` in the `TestFairy` class:

 <Tabs
 groupId="sdk"